tradecloud/tradecloud-docs-api-v2/security/authentication.md

 ## Basic Authentication with JSON Web Tokens

 1. Use the Basic HTTP Authentication scheme to **authenticate** against the authentication service.
-2. Use the returned JWT to **authorize** against the Tradecloud  `api-connector` and other services for all subsequent requests.
+2. Use the returned JWT to **authorize** against the Tradecloud  `api-connector` and other service API's for all subsequent requests.

 {% hint style="info" %}
 Pro's:

 * Faster response time \(except for the initial authentication\), average 200ms
-* It is supported by all connectors and services, including the object-storage
+* It is supported by all connector and service API's

 Con: this is a more complex authentication and authorization method
 {% endhint %}